lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 Genetic similarity between organisms is indicative of evolutionary relatedness, since mutation accumulate within lineages and are passed on to offspring.
 Studying the genomes of extant life therefore informs evolutionary history.

+### Pseudogenes

+GULO (L-gulonolactone oxidase): in mammals, encodes an enzyme for producing vitamin C, but is non-functional in haplorhines, occurring as the GULOP pseudogene.

+### Endogenous retroviruses (ERVs)

+### Chromosome 2 fusion in the human lineage

+### Mutations in human evolution

+The full genomes of *Homo sapiens*, *Homo neanderthalensis* and Denisovans are available, as well as all extant primates.

+- ARHGAP11: the basal form, ARHGAP11A, encodes the protein RhoGAP with nuclear localisation, found in all extant non-human mammals.
+A partial duplication ~5 MYA seen in Homo sapiens, Neanderthals and Denisovans led to them additionally acquiring ARHGAP11B, which shows mitochondrial localisation instead.
+It promotes basal progenitor cells (BP cells) and increases the neocortex size significantly.
+- TKTL1 (transketolase-like 1): modern Homo sapiens has an arginine point mutation (K261R) while Neanderthals, Denisovans, archaic Homo sapiens and other extant primates have the lysine form.
+The human gene promotes production of basal radial glial cells (bRG cells, neural stem cells), significantly increasing upper-layer cortical neuron production and the size of the brain’s gyri (ridges) in the frontal lobe.
+- NOTCH2NL: NOTCH genes prolong proliferation of neuronal progenitor cells and expand cortical neurogenesis.
+Many of these genes are duplicated in Homo sapiens, Neanderthals and Denisovans to varying degrees.
+- PPARGC1A and MHY7: promotes a higher proportion of slow-twitch muscle fibres rather than fast-twitch.
+- GDF8 (myostatin): negatively regulates skeletal muscle growth.

 ---

 ## MOLECULAR BIOLOGY